A Coaching Model Created by Nathan Johnston

 Focus on Efficacy:

-☐ Elicit learners’ perspective about how easy or challenging it is to develop a particular skill.
+- Elicit individuals’ perspective about what is easy or challenging about developing a particular skill.

 Focus on Impact: